base2Services/shelvery-aws-backups/README.md

 - `shelvery_lambda_max_wait_iterations` - maximum number of chained calls to wait for backup availability when running Lambda environment. `shelvery_wait_snapshot_timeout` will be used only in CLI mode, while this key is used only on Lambda

+- `shelvery_select_entity` - select only single resource to be backed up, rather than all tagged with shelvery tags.
+This resource still needs to have shelvery tag on it to be backed up.

 ### Configuration Priority 0: Sensible defaults